MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 ## ScriptAnalyzer as a .NET library

-ScriptAnalyzer engine and functionality can now be directly consumed as a library.
+You can directly consume ScriptAnalyzer's engine and functionality as a library.

 Here are the public interfaces: